 Duende

-Criatura tube rings can be used in pre stages,
+Criatura tube rings can be used in pre stages, phase

-phase splitters and output stages.
-Improvement
+splitters and output stages.
+Improvement is recognizable

-is recognizable in non-amplifying and high feedback
+in non-amplifying and high feedback stages, but sound

-stages, but sound improvement is at its optimum
+improvement is at its optimum in amplifying and low

-Criatura tube rings are available in different
+feedback stages.
+The Duende Criatura tube rings are

-degreasing soap and hot water.
+with degreasing soap and hot water.

 Product